IntersectMBO/lsm-tree/README.md

   This module exports the full API.

-### Mupserts and BLOBs <span id="mupsertsandblobs" class="anchor"></span>
+### Upsert and BLOB <span id="upsertandblob" class="anchor"></span>

-The interaction between mupserts and BLOBs is unintuitive.
-A mupsert updates the value associated with the key by combining the old and new value with a user-specified function.
-However, this does not apply to any BLOB value associated with the key, which is simply overwritten by the new BLOB value.
+The interaction between upserts and BLOBs is unintuitive.
+A upsert updates the value associated with the key by combining the new and old values with a user-specified function.
+However, any BLOB associated with the key is simply deleted.

 ### Portability <span id="portability" class="anchor"></span>